Terminology of alternative medicine

-Alternative medicine is a term often used to describe medical practices where are untested or untestable.
-Complementary medicine (CM), complementary and alternative medicine (CAM), integrated medicine or integrative medicine (IM), functional medicine, and holistic medicine are among many rebrandings of the same phenomenon.
+Alternative medicine comprises medical practices which are untested, untestable, or known to be ineffective.
+Complementary medicine (CM), complementary and alternative medicine (CAM), integrated medicine or integrative medicine (IM), functional medicine, and holistic medicine are among many of its rebrandings.

 Terms for alternative medicine

 The terms alternative medicine, complementary medicine, integrative medicine, holistic medicine, natural medicine, unorthodox medicine, fringe medicine, unconventional medicine, and new age medicine are used interchangeably as having the same meaning and are almost synonymous in most contexts.

 Marcia Angell: "There cannot be two kinds of medicine – conventional and alternative".

 There is concern that a lack of stabilized terminology for these practices may give the appearance of effectiveness.
 Loose terminology may also be used to suggest that a dichotomy exists when it does not, e.g., the use of the expressions "Western medicine" and "Eastern medicine" to suggest that the difference is a cultural difference between the Asiatic east and the European west, rather than that the difference is between evidence-based medicine and other forms of treatment.

 Some scholars adopt this "Western" and "Eastern" language.
 For example, in a study done on musculoskeletal pain acupuncture treatment, researchers use the term "Western Acupuncture", which is defined as the acupuncture practices that are evidence based.
 This term also removes the cultural connotations that are used in acupuncture such as "qi", or "primordial energy".